saltstack-formulas/clamav-formula/README.rst

 SaltStack Formula to set up and configure ClamAV, an antivirus engine designed for detecting Trojans, viruses, malware and other malicious threats

+On 'Redhat' based systems epel-formula should also be used

 .. note::

     See the full `Salt Formulas installation and usage instructions